wallarm/product-documentation/docs/latest/api-sessions/exploring.md

 Note that is-session filters communicate with general filters of the **API Sessions** section:

-* Any session opened after general filters applied will share this filters (inside the session, you can click **Show all requests** to cancel that).
+* Any session opened after general filters applied will share these filters (inside the session, you can click **Show all requests** to cancel that).
 * Use the **Apply filters** button to apply general filters within your current session.

 ## Inspecting affected endpoints